Guide

 // Setup mutation

-const { mutate, pending, error: mutationError, reset } = useConvexMutation(api.tasks.create)
+const { execute, pending, error: mutationError, reset } = useConvexMutation(api.tasks.create)

 const taskText = ref('')